 Glofil(TM)-125 and Inulin are FDA-approved products for the measurement of GFR.
 Nephrology, transplant, and nuclear medicine departments at major medical centers are the primary users of these products.
 Glofil(TM)-125 is an injectable radioactive diagnostic agent, which provides rapid information on GFR with great accuracy.
-It is currently sold by the Company in 4 mL vials.
+It is currently sold by the Company in 4 mL vials through the 117 nationwide radiopharmacies of Syncor International under a distribution agreement entered into with the Company in January 1996.
 Inulin is a non-radioactive injectable diagnostic agent, which provides a measure of GFR.
-Inulin is currently sold in 50 mL vials.
+Inulin is currently sold in 50 mL ampules with actual patient dosing correlated to patient weight.

 The Company believes that there is opportunity for increased utilization of Glofil(TM)-125.
 Present diagnostic procedures for measuring kidney function include serum creatinine and creatinine clearance tests.
 These two tests are the most commonly performed methods of measuring kidney function because of their low cost, however both methods significantly overestimate kidney function in the estimated 500,000 patients with severe renal disease.
 The use of Glofil(TM)-125 has been established in published clinical studies as being a more direct, accurate measure of kidney function yielding much more reliable results than serum creatinine or creatinine clearance tests.
 This improved accuracy can be essential in monitoring disease progression and implementing intervention and, assessing the degree of success of kidney grafts post transplant.
 The Company believes that, as new interventional therapies emerge for the treatment of early stage renal disease, the routine use of Glofil(TM)-125 will take on much greater importance, however at this point, most early stage patients are not felt to require this degree of accuracy in the determination of renal function.
+The Company has identified a trial of a potentially nephrotoxic agent for the treatment of a viral disease where more precise determination of GFR would be useful to the sponsor.
+In this trial, Glofil(TM)-125 was used to detect potential renal damage before other methods could.

-The biggest impediment to the growth in the sales of Glofil(TM)-125 is the lack of availability of the test to the practicing clinician.
+The biggest impediments to the growth in the sales of Glofil(TM)-125 are the lack of availability of the test to the practicing clinician, the potential loss of reimbursement for the test and the inability of the Company to include Glofil(TM)-125 in the protocols of other entities' clinical studies of renal therapeutics.
 Routine testing with Glofil(TM)-125 requires dedicated laboratory facilities and trained technicians.
 The Company's promotional efforts are focused on establishing testing sites in all major market areas in the U.S.